QUICK ANSWER

 Question 3: The Tenancy by Entireties Creditor

 A husband and wife own their home as tenants by the entireties.
-The husband personally guarantees a business loan and defaults.
+The husband signs a personal guaranty for a business loan and defaults.
 The lender obtains a judgment against the husband only.
 Can the lender force the sale of the home?

 - A. Yes, the judgment attaches to the husband's interest